PolymerGuy/AXITOM/README.md

 The tests should always be launched to check your installation.
 These tests are integration and unit tests.

-If you cloned the repo, you have to call nosetests from within the folder
+If you cloned the repo, you have to call pytest from within the folder

     $ pytest